 Being a smart condo or co-op owner is all about thinking ahead before making any immediate decisions which can affect your relationship with neighbors.
 For example, let’s say you plan on engaging in a lengthy renovation which will undoubtedly create noise for your neighbors.

-If one of these neighbors happens to make noise until 4am on a Saturday, would it make sense to report them when you’re about to start a gut renovation?
+If one of these neighbors happens to make noise until 4am on a Saturday, would it make sense to report them when you’re about to start a gut renovation of your bathroom?
 The answer is no!
 By ratting on your neighbor for only a few hours of misbehavior, you’ll give them a reason to scrutinize every move your contractor makes and give you months of headaches.